jborza/jborza.github.io/content/post/2021-04-03-running-riscv-qemu/index.md

 We have two options:
 1. Build busybox image by hand and prepare an `ext2` image that we'll attach as a virtual hard drive
-2. Build root filesystem with [buildroot](https://buildroot.org/) - see the [previous post]({% post_url 2021-04-02-emuriscv-2021-refresh %}) for more details.
+2. Build root filesystem with [buildroot](https://buildroot.org/) - see the  [previous post (2021 refresh)]({{<ref "2021-04-02-emuriscv-2021-refresh">}}) for more details.

-To prepare ext2 filesystem by hand
+To prepare ext2 filesystem by hand, we use the following commands that create a file image, create a filesystem, create the initial filesystem structure and link busybox as the `init` binary.

-Built busybox image with:
+> We assume the compiled busybox binary is in `~/busybox/busybox`.

 ```sh
 dd if=/dev/zero of=busybox.bin bs=1M count=32